hexbus/ppebcr-docs/README.md

 ### 1️⃣ Connect Pico W

-- Do not have a Microsd card inserted.
+- Do not have a MicroSD card inserted.
 - Do not have anything plugged into the rear USB port.
 - Hold down the **BOOTSEL** button on your Pico W.
-- While holding the button, connect the Pico to your PC using a microUSB cable.
+- While holding the button, connect the Pico to your PC using a MicroUSB cable.
 - The Pico should appear as a USB mass storage device named **RPI-RP2**.

 ### 2️⃣ Flash UF2 Firmware

-- Pick the Correct Firmware for your device - If you have 1 PSRam, then select the 2mb version, 2 PSRams, select the 8mb version.
+- Pick the Correct Firmware for your device - If you have 1 PSRAM, then select the 2MB version, 2 PSRAMs, select the 8MB version.
 - Copy the file `PPEB.uf2` directly onto the Pico’s USB drive.
 These files are only [located on AtariAge](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/page/28/#findComment-5639111).
 - After the file copies, the Pico will automatically reboot into PPEB mode.

-Proper firmware installation is confirmed by the LED blink pattern on startup:
+**Startup LED blink check**

-- 3 blinks → No microSD card detected, or the SD card is missing required files.
+- **3 blinks** → No MicroSD card detected, or the SD card is missing required files.
+(Expected with no card.)
-- 1 blink → MicroSD card detected with the correct files in place.
+- **1 blink** → Common observed behavior when a MicroSD card with the correct files is present.
+(Some builds may differ slightly.)

 > ✅ Firmware is now installed and ready for use.